lostjared/acidcam-gpu/README.md

 ## NVIDIA License Notice

-This container includes NVIDIA CUDA libraries.
+This poject uses NVIDIA CUDA libraries.

-Use of the container is subject to the NVIDIA Deep Learning Container License: https://developer.nvidia.com/ngc/nvidia-deep-learning-container-license
+Use of CUDA is subject to the NVIDIA Deep Learning Container License: https://developer.nvidia.com/ngc/nvidia-deep-learning-container-license

-By pulling or running this container, you agree to NVIDIA’s license terms.
+By running this container, you agree to NVIDIA’s license terms.

 ---